LuisAvilaG/autonomous-robotic-vehicle/README.md

 # autonomous-robotic-vehicle
 Robot with navigation autonomous

-This proyect is created by Luis Avila for the matter of Proyectos Profesionales
+This proyect is created by Luis Avila From Universidad Autonoma de Chihuahua